Does Sunscreen Cause Cancer?

 The Bottom Line

-Certain brands of sunscreen have been found to contain benzene, but at levels low enough that they are not likely to cause any acute health effects.
-The use of sunscreen is still recommended, but concerned individuals should avoid products contaminated with benzene.
+Certain brands of sunscreen have been found to contain benzene, but at concentrations low enough that they are not likely to cause any acute health effects.
+The use of sunscreen is still strongly recommended, but you should avoid products contaminated with benzene.

 is sunscreen bad for you